rupeshtiwari/google-app-script-demo-app/README.md

 ## Google app script Project Creation steps
+Do not use ES6 features like `Destructuring assignment` is not supported in `.gs` file.
 ### Step 1: Enable Google Apps Script API**

 Enable it by visiting https://script.google.com/home/usersettings then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.